How to build the best insurance website for your firm

 The sales funnel on your website is a part of your CRM system.
 When your lead magnets capture a new prospect, the system automatically feeds the data into your sales funnel.

-The prospect goes through a series of strategically sent emails with the hope of converting them into a client.
+The prospect goes through a series of strategically sent emails to convert them into clients.
 Sales funnels allow you to manage your leads, ask for referrals, and convert prospects into customers.

 When designing your site, you can try to do it yourself or work with a professional design team for the build.
 What is the difference between the two, and what can you expect on your new website’s pricing?

-Here are the pros and cons of using web-builders and professional design services.
+What are the pros and cons of using web builders?

 - Drag-and-drop design